 TIME ACTIVITY EXPLANATION PRESCHOOL MORNING SCHEDULE (Half Day) 9:00-9:15 AM Arrival/Child's Choice Greet children as they arrive.
-Children choose a learning center or activity.
+Children choice a learning center or activity.
 9:15-9:45 AM Individual and Group Sensory Activities and Centers These activities promote body awareness, balance, and knowing where one's body is in space.
 Center activities relate to the theme of the week/month.
 9:45-10:00 AM Individual Work Children work on their individual learning goals.
 Teacher/Aides observe and collect data.
 10:00-10:15 AM Hello Circle Welcome children; talk about the calendar; the weather, and the day.
 Sing and share with our friends.
 10:15-10:30 AM Wash Hands, Bathroom, and Morning Snack Time Children practice hygiene and enjoy a healthy snack.
 (All food is gluten and casein free.)
-10:30-10:45 AM Direct Instruction The teacher leads instruction and fosters an understanding of specific concepts and themes to promote school readiness.
+10:30-10:45 AM Direct Instruction Teacher lead instruction fosters an understanding of specific concepts and themes to promote school readiness.
 10:45 -11:15 AM Movement and Playground Gross motor skills are important to enable children to perform everyday functions, such as walking, running, and skipping, as well as playground and sports skills.
 They are crucial for everyday self-care skills like dressing.
 11:15-11:30 AM Art Art activities foster intellectual development and stimulate both sides of the brain, increasing the capacity of memory, attention, and concentration.
 11:30-12:00 PM Bathroom, Clean up, and Closing Morning Circle Children are given the opportunity to use the bathroom.
 We tidy up the room before we leave and conclude our morning with a brief circle.
-FACES ABA/EXTENDED DAY PROGRAM - For children receiving ABA behavioral therapy.
-12:00-12:30 PM Transition to Lunch We transition to our afternoon activities with brief recess and eat our lunch together while we work on social and communication skills.
-Children may rest at this time.
-12:30-2:30 PM Mid-Day ABA Program Individual therapy sessions Group Activities and Social Skills All children work on individual learning goals.
-Adult-led activities incorporate social interactions.
-Playing outside helps children practice their gross motor and social skills.
-2:30-5:00 PM Afternoon ABA Program Individual therapy sessions Group Activities and Social Skills All children work on individual learning goals.
-Adult-led activities incorporate social interactions.
-Playing outside helps children practice their gross motor and social skills.